-Be assured that you are not the only one who struggles with this condition.
-It has been said that bad breath is so common that it is difficult to decide which is normal: individuals who have bad breath or those who do not have it.
-Bad breath, also referred to as oral malodor or halitosis, is so common a problem that it is estimated that close to a billion dollars are spent on products to combat this widespread condition.
-Of the 50% of the adult population affected, 90% of the odors were found to be of oral causes and therefore become the responsibility of the dentist to diagnose and treat these individuals.
+Bad breath is so common that it’s difficult to decide who is normal between those who have it or those who don’t.
+Bad breath, also referred to as oral malodor or halitosis, is so common a problem that an estimated couple billion dollars are spent on products to control this widespread condition.
+Of the 50% of the adult population affected, 90% of the odors were found to be of oral causes.
+So many times, an experienced dentist is called upon to properly diagnose and treat those affected by this condition.

 So, what doesn’t work?

 Like with most conditions that exist right now, there are countless myths and farfetched “remedies” that aren’t necessarily effective as much as they are just placebo effects, and in the world of oral health, this is no different.
 Advertised products we see and hear about all the time simply try to mask the oral malodor with minty and fruity scents, which most of the time makes the odor much stronger and easier to pick up.
 Mouthwash, mints, and gum are not strong enough to combat the foul-smelling volatile sulfur compounds (molecules primarily responsible for oral malodor).
 At this moment, I’m sure many of you are right now breath-testing yourselves to see if you may be one of those halitosis-having individuals.

 A common trend found amongst these cases is that an individual with this breath condition can’t self-diagnose.
 People with a normal sense of smell usually become desensitized to their own stimulants.
 A big number of people afflicted with halitosis don’t know they even have bad breath most of the time unless a kind individual around them happens to inform them, and we all know how embarrassing that can be.

 Being lazy about your oral health doesn’t help either, so if you’re thinking of simply rinsing your mouth out with water and calling it a day will do the trick, I’ve got news for you.